nonsoandre/nonsoandre.github.io/_posts/2020-03-08-How-to-download-vue-cli.md

 categories: recent
 description: What Every self-taught programmer ought to know before learning to code
 ---
 Recently, I picked up Vue as the front end framework to learn and use.
-Its is a pretty and easy to use framework which makes it good for begginers.
+Its is a pretty and easy to use framework which makes it good for beginners.

 ## What is Vue?
 Vue is an open source javascript framework for front-end development.
-It is developed by Chang Yul and maintained by the Vue core team.
+It is developed by Evan You and maintained by the Vue core team.
 If you have come across the MVC(Model View Controller) application writing model, Vue is the View layer of the MVC.
 It is, as of writing, actually the fastest growing JS framework in the world and has one of the best documentation.

 ## Setup and Installation
 Installation of Vue is pretty simple and straight forward.
 Vue can be set in two main ways: